SneakyBobito/face-doc/index.rst

 In the latest weeks face has known a lot of refactoring.
 The doc was not anymore relevant and has been temporally closed until the new doc is written.

-We plan the first stable release of face for April 2015.
+We plan the first stable release of face for mai or june 2015.
 Stay tuned !